guidanoli/forge-gas-report-to-lua/README.md

-# forge-gas-report-to-lua
+# LGRP - Lua Gas Report Parser

-Converts Forge Gas Reports to Lua files
+Parses Gas Reports in different formats and outputs a Lua table in the same format.
+This format can be later used by other tools to produce diffs or other analysis.

 ## Dependencies